GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 2. Open the palette (SHIFT+CTRL+P) and run a `Git: Clone` command to clone the `https://github/com/MicrosoftLearning/AI-102-AIEngineer` repository to a local folder.
 3. When the repository has been cloned, open the folder in Visual Studio Code.

-## Create a Form Recognizer resource

-You will need to create a **Form Recognizer** Azure resource.

-1. Navigate to the Microsoft account associated with your Azure subscription at [https://portal.azure.com](https://portal.azure.com).
-2. Select the **&#65291;Create a resource** button, search for *Form Recognizer*, and create a **Form Recognizer** resource with the following settings:
-    - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
-    - **Region**: *Choose any available region*
-    - **Name**: *Enter a unique name*
-    - **Pricing tier**: F0

-    > **Note**: If you already have an F0 custom vision service in your subscription, select **S0** for this one.

 3. Wait for the resources to be created, and then view the deployment details by navigating to the resource group where you created them.

-## Custom Form Case: Margie's Travels
+## Custom Form Case: Hero Limited
 ### Training a custom model with forms without labels

-Suppose the company Margie's Travels requires customers to apply for travel insurance by filling out a form.
-Although the forms are returned digitally, an employee at Margie's Travels is still manually transferring the data in the forms from the PDF to a database.
+Suppose the company Hero Limited sends out invoices.
+Although the forms are sent digitally, an employee at Hero Limited is still manually transferring the data in the forms to a database.

 We want to create a custom model that will recognize the data in our industry-specific forms and give an output of accurate key, value pairs in a JSON file, which can be used to automate the process.
 In order to create a custom model, we will upload a set of training documents to a container, create a Form Recognizer resource, train a model, and test the model.

 ## Gather training data

+Take a look at the files in **20-custom-form/sample-forms/train**.

 ### Create An Azure Storage blob